-This heading includes a description, for every type of asset, of methods and main hypotheses used for both valuations for the purposes of Solvency II and for the purposes of the financial statements (according to the International Financial Reporting Standards, hereinafter IFRS).
+This heading includes a description, for every type of asset, of methods and main hypotheses used for both valuations for the purposes of Solvency II and for the purposes of the financial statements.
 In the event that there were significant differences among the bases, methods and main valuation hypotheses of both balances, a quantitative and a qualitative explanation will be provided for them.